Coco Legrand: Comedy career

 Between 1980 and 1981 he worked in Argentina, where he shot three comic films, two of them with Alberto Olmedo and Jorge Porcel.

 The oath of Viña del Mar was kept for 20 years, until the year 2000.
 At the XLI International Song Festival, there was a reunion between the humorist and the audience of Quinta Vergara.
 He also appeared in the 2006 and 2010 editions of the contest, taking the highest awards from the public.

 In 2003 and 2004, he hosted the program Ciudad Gótica, on Televisión Nacional de Chile (TVN), along with Felipe Camiroaga and Carla Ballero.
 In 2008, he also had a star of his own on the same channel, broadcast on Tuesdays at 10 pm, called El día del Coco.

 Coco Legrand was the manager and owner of Circus Ok, a theater and entertainment company.
 His friend, actor Jaime Azócar, was the art director.
 In 2012, the theater was demolished along with other adjoining buildings to build an apartment building.
 Coco moved its offices to Av.
 Apoquindo in Las Condes.

 In 2016, he reviewed his career on the program 45 años de un Coco, broadcast on the TVN channel.
 That same year he performed in the theatrical play Viejos de mierda alongside Tomás Vidiella and Jaime Vadell.
 The comedy was a great success and remained a stable work until Vidiella's death in early 2021.

 One of Coco Legrand's hobbies is Harley Davidson motorcycles, of which he has had several, baptizing them with the names of well-known national women due to some important characteristic.
 Among them are: Chechi Bolocco, Raquel Argandoña, Fernanda Hansen, Pamela Díaz, Gladys Marín and Faloon Larraguibel.

 In the animated film Condorito: La Película, the comedian voiced the characters Doña Tremebunda and Don Cuasimodo.

 In 2019, a wax statue with his figure was placed in the comedians' area of the Las Condes Wax Museum.

 In November 2020 he launched his own online theater website.

+He announced his definitive retirement from the stage on June 19, 2024 just before turning 77 and after health difficulties derived from vertigo.